Canalytix/CapstoneProject/README.md

 ### Step 3: Define the Data Model

 #### Conceptual Data Model
-Since the purpose of this data warehouse is for OLAP and BI app usage, we will model these data sets with star schema data modeling.
+Since the purpose of this data warehouse is for OLAP and BI app usage, and the Star Schema is the simplest style of data mart schema and is the approach most widely used to develop data warehouses and dimensional data marts, we will model these data sets with Star Schema data modeling.

 * Star Schema